kearutherford/BerkeleyForestsAnalytics/README.md

 ### Inputs <a name="comp-input"></a>

 1.  `data` A dataframe or tibble.
 Each row must be an observation of an individual tree.
+Must have at least these columns (column names are exact):

-2.  `site` Must be a character variable (column) in the provided dataframe or tibble.
+    - **site:** Must be a character variable.
 Describes the broader location or forest where the data were collected.

-3.  `plot` Must be a character variable (column) in the provided dataframe or tibble.
+    - **plot:** Must be a character variable.
 Identifies the plot in which the individual tree was measured.

-4.  `exp_factor` Must be a numeric variable (column) in the provided dataframe or tibble.
+    - **exp_factor:** Must be a numeric variable.
 The expansion factor specifies the number of trees per hectare (or per acre) that a given plot tree represents.

-5.  `status` Must be a character variable (column) in the provided dataframe or tibble.
+    - **status:** Must be a character variable.
 Specifies whether the individual tree is alive (1) or dead (0).

-6.  `species` Must be a character variable (column) in the provided dataframe or tibble.
+    - **species:** Must be a character variable.
 Specifies the species of the individual tree.

-7.  `dbh` Must be a numeric variable (column) in the provided dataframe or tibble.
+    - **dbh:** Must be a numeric variable.
 Provides the diameter at breast height (DBH) of the individual tree in either centimeters or inches.

-8.  `relative` Not a variable (column) in the provided dataframe or tibble.
+2.  `relative` Not a variable (column) in the provided dataframe or tibble.
 Specifies whether forest composition should be measured as relative basal area or relative density.
 Must be set to either “BA” or “density”.
 The default is set to “BA”.

-9.  `units` Not a variable (column) in the provided dataframe or tibble.
+3.  `units` Not a variable (column) in the provided dataframe or tibble.
     Specifies whether the dbh variable was measured using metric (centimeters) or imperial (inches) units.
 Must be set to either “metric” or “imperial”.
 The default is set to “metric”.